-This section lies within the part of the waterway referred to as Milton Keynes Waterway Park; the first 6.5km of the Bedford & Milton Keynes Waterway for which planning permission was received in 2007.
+This section lies within the part of the waterway referred to as Milton Keynes Waterway Park; the first 6.5km of the Bedford & Milton Keynes Waterway for which planning permission was received in 2007 and which was renewed in July 2012.
 Length E, Brooklands, lies within the Eastern Expansion Area of Milton Keynes, following the route of Broughton Brook between the A5130 Newport Road and Fox Covert Wood, with Fen Farm commercial developments to the south and Brooklands residential developments to the north.

-On the map the area under "D" marked "Broughton Manor" is now developed and is known as Broughton Gate, the area to the east is under construction and is known as Brooklands, the area below "Fen Farm" is under development and is known as "Magna Park".
+On the map the area to the east of the A5130 and under the letter "E" is under construction and is known as Brooklands.
+The area around "Fen Farm" is under development and is known as "Magna Park".